5 Project Management Methodologies and Their Risks: Part 1 – Waterfall

 Risk 6.
 The WIP handover between the phases is a typical friction point between the teams.
 When team members are under stress and the project deadline is close, even a tiny issue can fire up a huge blame war.
 It is important to remind the teams that they are all in the same boat and that they have the same goal.

-Who can benefit best from Waterfall?
+Who can benefit best from the Waterfall project management?
 So far we mostly talked about the risks in the Waterfall methodology.
 Yet, there are some really good cases when it should be strongly considered.

 If you have a manufacturing process that is spread over several geographical locations and there is not an option to return WIP back to the previous stage, then it is great to have the handover criteria set very well.